syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### editorFocusChange
 {:#events:editorfocuschange}
-Triggers When labels of node or text is edited and the position of the cursor is at the end of the selected editor string
+Triggers when editor got focus at the time of nodeslabel or text node editing.

 #### Example